Haidra-Org/AI-Horde/FAQ.md

 For text generation on the KoboldAI Horde the answer is yes, but you select your model manually.

 For image generation on the Stable Horde, the answer is not yet.
 We plan to add this functionality in the future.

+### Can I prioritize myself and my friends on my own worker?

+Yes!
+By default, your own requests are always served first by your own worker, regardless of Kudos.
+But you can also specify specific usernames which will also be prioritized the same way.

 ## Kudos?